ENGAGEMENT FOR SERVICES – OUR GENERAL TERMS AND CONDITIONS

 PROFESSIONAL RULES AND STATUTORY OBLIGATIONS

-We will observe and act in accordance with the regulations, standards and guidance of the Institute of Chartered Accountants in England and Wales and will accept instructions to act for you on this basis.
-The requirements are available on-line at www.icaew.com and the Ethical Standards for auditors can be found at www.frc.org.uk/apb.
+We will observe and act in accordance with the bye-laws, regulations, code of ethics, standards and guidance of the Institute of Chartered Accountants in England and Wales and will accept instructions to act for you on this basis.
+The requirements are available on-line at www.icaew.com/regulations-standards-and-guidance and the FRC’s Ethical Standards for auditors can be found at www.frc.org.uk/auditors/audit-assurance/standards-and-guidance.

 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.